 Do not number the sections of the paper.

 Abbreviations.
 To improve clarity and readability, the Journal strictly limits the use of abbreviations.
 Only those needed for long, involved terms, such as hepatitis B surface antigen (HBsAg), will be allowed.
-To be considered, abbreviations must be used at least 3 times after the initial callout in both the text and abstract.
-The abbreviations CI, RR, OR, and SMR may be used only in parentheses after being defined the first time used.
+To be considered, abbreviations must be used at least 3 times after the initial callout in the abstract and 5 times in the body of the text.
+The abbreviations CI, RR, OR, HR, and SMR may be used only in parentheses after being defined the first time used.
 Abbreviations may be used in tables and figures if they are defined in the table footnotes and figure legends.
 Avoid excessive use of abbreviations solely to limit the word count.